Final stellation of the icosahedron

 In geometry, the complete or final stellation of the icosahedron is the outermost stellation of the icosahedron, and is "complete" and "final" because it includes all of the cells in the icosahedron's stellation diagram.
-That is, every three intersecting face planes of the icosahedral core intersect either on a vertex of this polyhedron, or inside of it.
+That is, every three intersecting face planes of the icosahedral core intersect either on a vertex of this polyhedron or inside of it.
+It was studied by Max Brückner after the discovery of Kepler–Poinsot polyhedron.
+It can be viewed as an irregular, simple, and star polyhedron.

-This polyhedron is the seventeenth stellation of the icosahedron, and given as Wenninger model index 42.

-As a geometrical figure, it has two interpretations, described below: